umurpasa/google-capstone-project/README.md

 Here is the image of the R script that shows the codes of cleaning the data:

 ![Cleaning the Data](output/cleaning.png)

+In this step, first I added new columns that we need for analyzing. "date" column for standart date format of the riding, "month" - "day" - "year" columns for holding them separately, "day_of_week" column for the name of the days and "hour" column for the time of ridings.
+All based on "started_at" column of the original data frame.

+Second, I added "ride_length" column as minutes and converted it to numeric variable.

+After adding neccessary columns, I cleaned the data by removing "bad" data, dublicates and columns that we don't need for analyzing.

 ### A summary of your analysis - ANALYZE Phase